-By socialization, he learns their language and by exploration, he discovers some pits leading to an underground bunker.
+Through socialization, he learns their language and by exploration, he discovers some pits leading to an underground bunker.
 From these pits, he can hear machine sounds rushing out and it feels like his contraption might be buried under.
-The narrator notes that these findings pop up a new theory in the time traveler’s head, which contradicts his prior conviction about the creatures and their world.
-He must find a way to get in the bunker, grab his machine and take off.
+The narrator notes that these findings pop up a new theory in the time traveller’s head, which contradicts his prior conviction about the creatures and their world.
+He must find a way to get into the bunker, grab his machine and take off.

 Weena is Saved from Drowning

 As he draws strategies for his underground mission sitting by the riverside, he notices a creature in the waters struggling to stay afloat.
 He saves her and soon discovers her name’s Weena, a smart and affectionate being who, like the others, is afraid of the dark.
 Weena is very caring and protective of time travel, but he only makes of her a child.

 A fresh morning comes and he grows eager to find his time machine.
 As he stations by the veranda gazing over the landscape, he notices two large eyes staring back from a dark, cave-like building.
 He rushes in the direction but is outrun by the creature who cowers through one of the nearby pits.